MaryNuzhdina/MaryNuzhdina/README.md

 - 👋 Hi, I’m @MaryNuzhdina
 - 👀 I’m interested in Lego, Gymnastics
 - 🌱 I’m currently learning the world and web3
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on photograph
 - 📫 How to reach me: marynuzhdina@gmail.ru
 -
 <!---